tjscollins/codenotes/content/codenotes/computer-science/abstract-data-types.md

 - $push(x)$ &mdash; places item $x$ into the container
 - $pop()$ &mdash; removes an item from the container

 That's it.
 So long as we can perform those two operations (even if they are named differently), we have a container.
 The two main types of containers, *stacks* and *queues*, differ only in how they select which element will be removed by the pop operation.
-A stack removes the last element that inserted (known as Last-In-First-Out or LIFO ordering), while a queue returns the first element inserted of those currently remaining in the data structure (known as First-In-First-Out or FIFO ordering).
+A stack removes the last element that was inserted (known as Last-In-First-Out or LIFO ordering), while a queue returns the first element that was inserted of those currently remaining in the data structure (known as First-In-First-Out or FIFO ordering).

 #### Dictionaries